-Spring 2013 Tax, Retirement & Estate Planning Overview & Strategies
+End of Year 2013 Tax, Retirement & Estate Planning Overview & Strategies

-As we rang in 2013, we welcomed a new tax package.
-We highlighted the majority of these in a January commentary.
-However, now the sequester is front and center and we are having to deal with the outcomes of the tax package.
+With two months remaining in the year, we offer up some helpful hints to consider before 2014 is upon us.
 Given this, we thought it might be helpful to review a few of the bigger points and offer up some strategic considerations.